NMonastero/Menu-Simulator/README.md

 10/23: Begining work on the canvas.
 (2) The canvas is having problems loading and I am very tired so I'll figure it out tomorrow
 10/24: The canvas is now fully funtional!
 On to the fun part of finishing the menu 10/25: Added Second Page
+10/27: The informaton about stats now has a functional menu.
+Up next are moves